openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The signed Request MUST use the JWS Serialization [@!RFC7515]).
 This allows the Verifier multiple Client Identifiers and corresponding key material and metadata when invoking a wallet.
 This is to serve use cases where the Verifier requests credentials belonging to different trust frameworks and thus must authenticate in the context of those trust frameworks.

-The following request parameter MUST be placed in the protect header of the respective signature object:
+The following request parameters MUST be present in the protected header of the respective signature object:

 * `client_id`
 * `client_metadata`